 Stranger Things 2 premiered on Netflix, and Netflix and Eggo partnered to promote the show’s launch.

 With the program’s premiere falling on Halloween, Eggo went all out, retweeting individuals with frozen waffle boxes, providing hints about the show, and posting recipes for various waffle combinations.

 Eggo capitalized on the popularity of Stranger Things by launching a campaign that engaged their audience and promoted Eggos’ Stranger Things fanaticism.

 Today’s audience is well connected to OTT web series’ and their favorite characters.
 Incorporating such an element brings a sense of excitement to the campaign.

 Disney invited fans to the premiere of Beauty and the Beast by handing over their Instagram account to Gaston (played by actor Luke Evans).

 What made this marketing so successful?

-A fan’s odds of attending a movie premiere in person are minimal to none.
+A fan’s odds of attending a movie premiere in person are minimal.
 As a result, Disney gave them special access via the eyes of one of the film’s stars, making them feel involved.

 Because fans couldn’t obtain that material anyplace else, exclusivity can help increase following and engagement.